bineoway/apiDocumentation/errors.md

 <div class="message">
-  Did you get some error?.
+  Did you get some error?
 </div>

 Here you can check the meaning of all status codes.